njasm/container/README.md

 ### Roadmap

- - [x] Comply with ``Cointainer-interop`` interfaces
+In no Particular order - check Milestones for a more organized picture.

- - [ ] Automatic load of definitions from configuration file
+ - [ ] Load definitions from configuration files
+ - [ ] Support for alias keys
+ - [ ] Support for Setter injection
+ - [ ] Support for Properties/Attributes Injection
+ - [ ] Able to override existing dependency declarations by supplying new ones when call to ``Container::get``
  - [ ] Optimizations

 ### Contributing

 Do you wanna help on feature development/improving existing code through refactoring, etc?
+Or wanna discuss a feature/bug/idea?
-Pull requests are welcome as long as you follow some guidelines:
+Issues and Pull Requests are welcome as long as you follow some guidelines for PRs:

+Pull Requests must:
- - PSR-2 compliant.
+ - Be PSR-2 compliant.
  - Submit tests with your pull request to your own changes / new code introduction.
  - having fun.